-Non-Bermudian purchasers must obtain a licence from the Minister of Labour and Home Affairs; their application is made through a local attorney of their choosing.
-Licence fees are 8% of the purchase price of a house and 6% for a condominium.
+Non-Bermudian purchasers must obtain a license from the Minister of Labour and Home Affairs; their application is made through a local attorney of their choosing.
+The license application fee is currently $1,706 (refundable upon license approval).

-The licence fees for a property within a hotel development is at 6.5%.
+- • 6.5% for a property within a hotel development

-Applicants are required to provide a banker’s reference and personal references (preferably Bermudian if possible).
+Applications are required to provide a banker's reference and two personal references. (preferably Bermudian if possible).

 MULTIPLE PROPERTY OWNERSHIP

 Generally, a non-Bermudian is permitted to own two residential properties.

 Buying a home is one of the most important decisions you may make and certainly one of the most significant investments of your life.
 Start preparing with these five tips: Top 5 Things To Do When Preparing To Purchase A Property

 If you have any questions, our qualified team of experts are ready to assist you and help address any queries you may have.

 Deposit: A deposit of 10% of purchase price is payable upon signing sale and purchase agreements.
 The deposit is held in escrow by the Agent or Attorney until closing.
 Interest accrued is for the Purchaser’s benefit.
 Balance is payable when sale completes.